-To the Illustrious Commander-in-Chief, Officers and Brethren of the Connecticut Council of Deliberation in Session at Shelton, Connecticut on September 23, 2023:
+To the Illustrious Commander-in-Chief, Officers and Brethren of the Connecticut Council of Deliberation in Session at Berlin, Connecticut on September 27, 2024:

 The committee was established following the Connecticut Council of Deliberation session on September 15, 2018.

-The committee has been charged with review of the information provided to the COD concerning its overall finances.
+The committee has been charged with review of the COD overall finances.